slav-gael/dont-go-bad/README.md

 ## Overview
-Don't Go Bad is a website designed to help you find recipes to use that one ingredient on before it goes bad, supporting a variety of filters.
+Don't Go Bad is a simple web application built with Next.js, designed to help users reduce food waste by finding recipes using ingredients they already have.
+The project integrates with TheMealDB API to fetch recipes based on a single ingredient search.
 It is currently being hosted at https://dont-go-bad.vercel.app

 ## Features
-Don't Go Bad allows the user to search for recipes from an extensive catalogue.
-Optional filters enable searching for meals by region, name, main ingredient, and multiple ingredients.
-A pantry feature allows users to store multiple ingredients to search and filter by.
+Ingredient-Based Recipe Search – Enter an ingredient you want to use up, and the app fetches matching meals from an extensive catalogue with a multitude of filters for either one or multiple ingredients, all at the same time.

+Pantry - A tool for both searching and personal use in keeping up with what groceries are at home.

+Clean, Minimal UI – Easy-to-use interface with a Search Bar and Navigation Bar.

+About Page – Provides the mission, purpose, and background of the site.

+Reusable Components – Modular NavBar and SearchBar components.

+Built on Next.js App Router – Modern file-based routing using the /app directory.

 ## Built With
 **Framework**: NextJS 16, React 18, typescript